moneroguides/1x03-using-moneo-as-money/script.md

 What if we wanted to restore these keys to a different wallet?

 To access the standard 25 word phrase and restore height we need to select *Wallet* from the top toolbar and then *Seed*.
 Once we've entered the password we will be presented with our seed phrase.
 All we need to do is select *Show 25 word seed*.

 If you plan to make these keys available in any other wallet, it would be good to write these down as well.
+After restoring your keys to a new wallet you might find that your balance is *zero*.
+In this case it's likely that you didn't enter the correct restore height, so make sure everything is accurate.

 When you're finished, click *OK*.